 If you are using a recipe that uses a different system, you can substitute the measurements in a 1:1 ratio.
 When it comes to the American vs. metric system of measuring volume, the difference is slight enough that the final recipe will still be perfect, giving away your secret to no one!

 Have you ever quickly read a recipe wrong and added the wrong amount of an ingredient because the abbreviations for teaspoons and tablespoons are almost identical?
 I have!

 Be sure to pay close attention to the recipe and the abbreviations for each measurement.
-A teaspoon is abbreviated as tsp and a tablespoon uses Tbsp for an abbreviation.
+A teaspoon is abbreviated as teaspoon and a tablespoon uses tablespoon for an abbreviation.

 With just one letters difference, it’s easy to mistake the two and jeopardize your recipe!

 Conversion Chart: Teaspoons to Tablespoons